nonmodernist/holreg/content/films/gone-with-the-wind-1939.md

 [extra.film_image]
 url = "/images/sidebar-gonewith.jpg"
-alt = "Two silhouetted figures look at a distant plantation house." caption = "One of the film's many effects shots portraying an invented locale composited from various pieces."
+alt = "Two silhouetted figures look at a distant plantation house." caption = "One of the film's many effects shots portraying an imaginary locale constructed from various composite pieces."

 +++